zerosar/DSPMods/CrazyRecipes/README.md

 If a recipe with a specific ID is missing in the current game session, such a recipe will be automatically removed from the Recipes.xml file.

-I've noticed an issue with the production of matrices hanging.
-I'll fix this later.
+The issue with production hang-ups of matrices is currently resolved this way: changing matrix recipes in Recipes.xml won't alter the in-game recipes.